mikey-7x/4-Bit-Synchronous-BCD-Counter/README.md

 The circuit counts from `0` to `9` and displays the output on a **common anode 7-segment display**.

 ---
+**4-Bit-Synchronous-BCD-Counter**

 ![4-Bit Synchronous BCD Counter Circuit](bcd.jpg)

+you can also use 10uf capacitor instead of 1uf capacitor.the capacitor between pin.6,7 & ground decide transfer speed of 0-9 numbers of seven segment display when your pushing the button

 ---